jamesshore/ergotest/README.md

 * Timeouts, infinite loop detection, and uncaught exception detection
 * Test isolation using child processes
 * Concise, readable test output that's easy to customize
-* TypeScript types and JSDoc documentation

 Ergotest works particularly well with [Automatopia](https://github.com/jamesshore/automatopia).
-Together, they provide sophisticated build automation that automatically lints, compiles, and tests my TypeScript code in about 0.2 seconds.
+Together, they provide sophisticated build automation that automatically lints, compiles, and tests real-worldScript code in about half a second.

 ## Wait for v1.0?